HL7/crmi-ig/input/pages/introduction.md

 In the top row of the figure, the Content Implementation Guides are FHIR Implementation Guides.
 These IGs are not necessarily balloted as HL7 standards; rather, they use the FHIR publication toolchain to support authoring and distribution as depicted in the rest of the diagram.
 The content is stewarded by separate authorities such as quality agencies, specialty societies, and guideline developers; groups that have their own governance and maintenance policies.
 The content IGs conform to the specification IGs on the right of row 2, and typically make use of the model IGs on the left of row 2 to define content focused on a particular realm.

-* [**HEDIS IG**] Contains Healthcare and Effectiveness Data and Information Set (HEDIS) quality measures expressed using FHIR Reasoning Measure and Library resources and conforming to the Quality Measure IG (QM) profiles.
+* [**HEDIS IG**] Contains Healthcare and Effectiveness Data and Information Set (HEDIS) quality measures expressed using FHIR Reasoning Measure and Library resources and conforming to the Quality Measure IG profiles.
 * [**CDC Opioid Prescribing IG**](http://build.fhir.org/ig/cqframework/opioid-cds-r4) contains decision support content to streamline guideline implementation regarding the use of opioids for chronic pain in clinical settings.
 * [**World Health Organization Antenatal Care (WHO ANC)**](https://build.fhir.org/ig/WorldHealthOrganization/smart-anc/) IG contains decision support content to streamline guideline implementation of the World Health Organization's recommendations on antenatal care for a positive pregnancy experience.